 Americans at all income levels have experienced the challenges of rebuilding their lives after a disaster or other emergency.
 In these stressful circumstances, having access to personal financial, insurance, medical, and other records is crucial for starting the process of recovery quickly and efficiently.
 Taking the time now to collect and secure these critical records will give you peace of mind and, in the event of an emergency, will ensure that you have the documentation needed to start the recovery process without delay.

-Earthquake insurance covers some of the losses and damage that earthquakes can cause to your home, belongings, and other buildings on your property.
+- Earthquake insurance covers some of the losses and damage that earthquakes can cause to your home, belongings, and other buildings on your property.
 Earthquake damage is not covered by your homeowners insurance; you will need additional coverage.
-See the Additional Resources section for a link to more information.
+View the Insurance and Recovery page.